 - Outline secondary information: what other information do you want to include?
 Add this in the middle or at the end of your article.

 - Write clearly and simply: use clear and concise language that is easy to understand.
 Avoid using technical terms or jargon that your audience might not be familiar with.

 - Add a summary and final words: once you’ve covered all of your key points, you can add a table of contents and a final consideration.

 Make sure your website is well-designed and easy to use.

-- Simplicity: a simple website is easier to navigate and will keep visitors engaged.
+- Simplicity: the content should be simple to navigate to keep visitors engaged.